Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

 The minimum requirements are:

--EE core powered, clocked, and released from reset — it executes the diagnostic code.
+-EE core powered, clocked, and released from reset — it executes the diagnostic code.<br>
--EE scratchpad working sufficiently — the diagnostic uses scratchpad for its stack, variables, font-rendering packets, and test state.
+-EE scratchpad working sufficiently — the diagnostic uses scratchpad for its stack, variables, font-rendering packets, and test state.<br>
--ROM/firmware path accessible — the modified program must be fetched and executed.
+-ROM/firmware path accessible — the modified program must be fetched and executed.<br>
--GS partially operational — it must accept basic drawing commands and generate video.
+-GS partially operational — it must accept basic drawing commands and generate video.<br>
--EE-to-GS/GIF path operational — required to send the text and colour-bar commands.
+-EE-to-GS/GIF path operational — required to send the text and colour-bar commands.<br>
--Relevant PS2 subsystem power rails, clocks, and reset logic present.
+-Relevant PS2 subsystem power rails, clocks, and reset logic present.<br>
--Enough surrounding PS3/PS2 boot infrastructure functioning to reach InitRDRAM.
+-Enough surrounding PS3/PS2 boot infrastructure functioning to reach InitRDRAM.<br>

 RDRAM is different because the diagnostic itself is deliberately kept out of RDRAM.
 Its important code and constant data are in ROM, while temporary state and graphics packets use EE scratchpad.
 Therefore it can potentially continue after InitRDRAM returns an error and test the damaged RDRAM.